cswclui/katacoda-scenarios-1/12factor-002/step02.md

 ---

-The next lesson take at look at how to manage dependencies across multiple versions of an applicaton based on the **Dependencies** principle of 12 Factor App.
+The next lesson takes at look at how to manage dependencies across multiple versions of an applicaton based on the **Dependencies** principle of 12 Factor App.

 ***Next: Managing dependencies across multiple versions***